Skip To Main Content

 Protecting All Students: Procedural Guidance for Responding to Federal Immigration Enforcement at Schools

 BPS cannot and does not require or ask students or caregivers for information regarding their immigration status or citizenship during enrollment.
-Under the Family Educational Rights and Privacy Act (FERPA), records of student information are protected and the district cannot share personally identifiable information with law enforcement or federal immigration enforcement agencies without a court order or lawfully issued subpoena.
-It has been and continues to be BPS policy that no unauthorized adults may enter any school building.
+Under the Family Educational Rights and Privacy Act (FERPA), records of student information are protected and the district cannot share personally identifiable information with law enforcement, including federal immigration enforcement agencies, without a court order or lawfully issued subpoena.

 BPS will always keep students’ needs, education and otherwise, at the forefront of our daily operations.
 We are committed to identifying staff training opportunities to continue learning and building our capacity to serve and protect students and their information, and continue to work with partners to provide resources to support the families we serve.